 The PLC Board (“the Board”) is responsible for the Company’s corporate governance systems and processes that support good decision making.

-The Non-Executive Directors, Richard Last (Chair) and Roger McDowell are both considered independent of management and free from any business or other relationships that could materially interfere with the exercise of their independent judgement.
-Both own shares in Tribal however this is not considered to alter their independent status.
+The Non-Executive Directors, Richard Last (Chair), Roger McDowell and Nigel Halkes are all considered independent of management and free from any business or other relationships that could materially interfere with the exercise of their independent judgement.
+Whilst they all own shares in Tribal, this is not considered to alter their independent status.

 Director’s Commitment to Tribal